mitsuse/autocomplete-swift/README.md

 ## TODO

 - Display more information of candidate (For example, the kind of candidate etc).
+- Add support for framework/SDK by communicating with [SourceKittenDaemon][github-sourcekittendaemon].
-- Add support for framework/SDK.
+- Add support for [neovim][web-neovim].

 ## License